jcbrown1/kessler-asteroids-controller/README.md

 # TODO

 1. Implement a fuzzy-tree
+   - Determine rules
 2. Create testing function to evaluate performance of a controller
-   - 5 runs, average the score (number of killed asteroids)
+   - five runs, average the score (number of killed asteroids)
 3. Re-do parts of fuzzy tree to be genetic so we can train this bitch